Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/visualization.rst

 ----------

 Wireframe
-   When enabled, bone is displayed in wireframe mode regardles of the viewport drawing mode.
+   When enabled, bone is displayed in wireframe mode regardless of the viewport drawing mode.
    Useful for non-obstructive custom bone chains.

 Hide